lavaman131/motionGPTv1.5/README.md

 # 🎬 Visualization

-To generate examples of human motion compositions with Babel model run:
+To generate the motions use the following scripts:

+For Babel dataset run:

 ```bash
 python tools/generate.py \